cesalazar/berlinblockchainweek/events/base58-session-4-blockchain-in-marketing-wom-token/README.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: 'Base58 Session #4: Blockchain in Marketing: WOM Token @ Berlin Blockchain Week'
+title: 'Base58 Session #4: Blockchain in Marketing: WOM Token'

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
 description: Please join Melanie, Founder & CEO of WOM Token, Daniel Wingen, Blockchain Economics Designer, and Conner Howe, Lead Blockchain Developer, for a journey into the ecosystem that will enable any brand, advertiser, and content distribution platform to adopt the WOM Token and connect with content creators and their peers on a global scale.